ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

 What is the general the workflow?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since cookiecutting requires a basic understanding of GitHub's workflow, we will provide you with a brief overview and how to set up your repository.
+Since sk-packaging requires a basic understanding of GitHub's workflow, we will provide you with a brief overview and how to set up your repository.

 First, if you are working on a package from an organization like ``github.com/diffpy`` or ``github.com/Billingegroup``, you first copy the repository of the organization to your GitHub user account.
 This process is called ``forking``.